MatthewSchleigh/SQL_Rockbuster/README.md

 # SQL_Rockbuster
+# Writing queries in Postgre SQL
+## Project: Rockbuster Stealth Company Strategy Meeting
-SQL queries from Rockbuster project in CareerFoundry Data Analytics Course
+## CareerFoundry Data Analytics Course

+**Objectives:**
-As a component of CareerFoundry’s Data Analytics program, I was tasked to develop my analysis using statistical and descriptive techniques, as well as demonstrating a proficiency SQL and Tableau.
+  Develop an analysis through statistical and descriptive techniques Demonstrate a proficiency with SQL and Tableau.

-  Rockbuster Stealth is a fictional company, whose data has been supplied by CareerFoundry.
+*Rockbuster Stealth is a fictional company, whose data has been supplied by CareerFoundry.*

+**Scenario:**
 In preparation for an annual company strategy meeting, I was tasked to answer the following questions:
   1. Which movies contributed the most/least to revenue gain?
   2. What was the average rental duration for all videos?